TheGreatCorrine/Interview/BQ.md

    Last semester, I just completed my first internship, I worked 4 months as a software developer at Re: Pair Genomics.
 The project I worked on was the internal human resources management software.
 I was primarily responsible for the payroll part.
    I am currently working as a student developer at the University of Toronto, where I lead 8 developers and UI/UX designers to redesign trading software.
 I wear multiple hats in this role and thus become even more familiar with the whole software development cycle.

+谈谈  (option 2) Traditional SDE:  then GenAI is amazing - wants to explore more.
+I have decided to learn some llm next year.

 下次问到自学的问题：stackoverflow / youtube